The Happy Music Festival

 Who can register and participate in The Happy Music Festival 2025?

-The Happy Music Festival 2025 is a music festival open to all pianists and violinists, locals or foreigners, in Singapore.
+The Happy Music Festival 2026 is a music festival open to all pianists, violinists, vocalists, locals or foreigners.
 There is only one final round, held-in-person, live in Singapore.
 No qualifying rounds, no elimination, no semi-finals.

 Top performers will be invited to perform at the Gala Concert, held live in Singapore too.